ipython/ipython/docs/source/interactive/autoawait.rst

 The exact asynchronous code running behavior varies between Terminal IPython and IPykernel.
 The root cause of this behavior is due to IPykernel having a *persistent* `asyncio` loop running, while Terminal IPython starts and stops a loop for each code block.
-This can lead to surprising behavior in some case if you are used to manipulate asyncio loop yourself, see for example :ghissue:`11303` for a longer discussion but here are some of the astonishing cases.
+This can lead to surprising behavior in some cases if you are used to manipulating asyncio loop yourself, see for example :ghissue:`11303` for a longer discussion but here are some of the astonishing cases.